 care for, look after, tend, protect, preserve, shelter, keep safe, support, nurture, cosset, indulge;

 Are you actively doing these things?
-Do you desire to do these things, are remorseful when you tell them they are not, and attempt to do these things on a regular basis, then you are being cherished.
+Do you desire to do these things, are remorseful when they tell you are not, and attempt to do these things regularly, then you are cherished.

 Empathy and compassion are sometimes hard to glean in today’s self-centered and entitled culture, but they are of the utmost importance in a marriage relationship.

 Empathy is when you listen to another’s thoughts and feelings with the intent to understand what they are experiencing.
 Then you can follow up with compassion, genuine care for what they are going through, and what they might need from you.

 More Good Reads

 In every close relationship, there will be conflict.
-This is a fact and a given.
-You can expect conflict, but you can also expect an appropriate response to conflict from a partner.
+Conflict is a fact and a given.
+You can expect a battle, but you can also expect an appropriate response to fighting from a partner.

 Accountability is where you own up to your mistakes and your part of the conflict.
-You are willing to build trust both before and after a mistake.
+You are willing to build trust both before and after an error.

 If it becomes evident that there is an emotional or psychological problem that is negatively affecting the relationship, then an accountable partner will make efforts of their own to fix these problems; to learn and grow and change.

-A loving partner recognizes when they have done something to break your trust.
-If they want the relationship to be repaired, they will need to increase accountability and intentionally rebuild trust.
+A loving partner recognizes when they have done something to break their partner’s trust.
+If they want to repair the relationship, they will need to increase accountability and intentionally rebuild trust.
 They show heart-level remorse for what they have done and seek to make it right through words and actions.

 You can make sure you are giving them all freely and abundantly.
-If you are doing that, then you may just find that your partner will begin to feel free to do the same.
+If you are doing that, you may find that your partner will begin to feel free to do the same.

-However, if you are giving, yet not experiencing these basics in your relationship, it may not be the loving relationship that you thought you had.
-You are right and reasonable in your thoughts that your partner may not truly love you if you are not receiving these 5 basics in your marriage.
+However, if you are giving, yet not experiencing these basics in your relationship, it may not be the loving relationship you thought you had.
+You are right and reasonable in your thoughts that your partner may not genuinely love you if you are not receiving these five basics in your marriage.